 A modern and recent example of this in operation is the UK Prophetic Council and its publication of words received for 2013 by a small company of prophets, as linked here.
 For an example of how this protocol works in practice the see email from the Glasgow Prophetic Centre inserted under A Question on Prophecy in this post.

-The legislative principle of, ‘By the mouth of two or three witnesses the matter shall be established’ (Deut 19:15) is understood as being applicable to prophecy.
-No doubt Paul had this in mind as the basis for his above protocol.
+The legislative principle ‘By the mouth of two or three witnesses the matter shall be established’ (Deut 19:15) also applies to prophecy because the existence of an event or new word from the Lord is being revealed and thus acknowledged.
+No doubt Apostle Paul had this in mind as the basis for introducing this protocol (2 Cor 13:1, ‘By the word of two or three witnesses every word shall be established’).

 At the close of the 3rd section of his first letter, Apostle John writes about Father’s command for us to “believe on the name of His Son Jesus, and love one another”.
 He briefly summarises and continues into the fourth section by explaining how to test the spirits, some of which may bring prophetic words: